pawelka/sofarsolar_esp_rs485_logger/esphome_config/README.md

 Config utilize ESPHome modbus feature https://esphome.io/components/modbus.html

 Any suggestion how to improve config are welcome.
 Potencial improvements
-* better support for fault code.
-Right now it's a number on;y
+* [DONE] better support for fault code.
+Right now it's a number only
+* [TODO?] all registers or only useful one?

 ## Config